Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D22
+Back to classes again today.
+Worked through the making of a scary monster and just started an address book application.

 ### R1D21
 Working with blocks in Treehouse.
 It made me sweat a bit.
 I feel like I am on the edge of my understanding now.
 About to teeter into the abyss...